triton-inference-server/tutorials/Conceptual_Guide/Part_8-semantic_caching/README.md

 included in the cache hit evaluation, which may affect the accuracy of cached responses when different configurations are used.

+* Semantic Cache effectiveness is heavily reliant on the choice of embedding model and application context.
+For instance, queries like "How to set up model repository for Triton Inference Server?" and "How not to set up model repository for Triton Inference Server?" may have high cosine similarity despite differing semantically.
+This makes it challenging to set an optimal threshold for cache hits, as a narrow similarity range might exclude useful cache entries.

 ## Interested in This Feature?

 While this reference implementation provides a glimpse into the potential